-It’s transformed into a whole different kettle of fish, where once the “house” (or KETTLE) was built on the idea of congregation and building some kind of community – talk of “father figures”, “mother hens” and entire sections of the weekly update given over to body language or psychoanalysis – the Petri dishes and conical flasks have been chucked out of the window and now there’s just a collection of individuals uninterested in forming any real sense of family or homelife.
+It’s transformed into a whole different kettle of fish, where once the “house” (or KETTLE) was built on the idea of congregation and building some kind of community – talk of “father figures”, “mother hens” and entire sections of the weekly update given over to body language or psychoanalysis – the Petri dishes and conical flasks have been chucked out of the window and now there’s just a collection of individuals uninterested in forming any real sense of family.
 If anything, the very idea is met with suspicion, with frenzied mutterings of people having a game plan, or “brown nosing”.
 Acts of kindness are seen as “fakeness” – a cardinal sin – a constant simmer of paranoia seeps into pretty much everything.
-It’s interesting, because in many ways the show has developed absolutely as it should – it’s grown in parallel with the general shift towards self-obsession, with the cult of the individual and the rise of social media.
+It’s interesting, because in many ways the show has developed absolutely as it should – it’s grown in parallel with the general shift towards self-obsession, with the rise of social media.
 If anything it tells us more now than it ever did, it perfectly reflects where we’re at.

-Anyway Big Brother 2 followed Big Brother 1, then BB3 followed that and then there was BB4 and so on, and for the best part of a decade the show was on the crest of a wave with massive earning potential for the housemates – Heat magazine covers to start with, a minimum of a few grand in the bank over the months that followed, possibly a TV career of sorts if the stars aligned.
+Anyway Big Brother 2 followed Big Brother 1, then BB3 followed that, and then there was BB4 and so on, and for the best part of a decade the show was on the crest of a wave with massive earning potential for the housemates.
+Heat magazine covers to start with, a minimum of a few grand in the bank over the months that followed, possibly a TV career if the stars aligned.
 For a while you’d see the housemates everywhere, they went from being relatively normal people with relatively normal mundane jobs to being observed and prodded, the layers stripped away, their Faustian pact cashed in.
-But as is inevitable with these things interest eventually waned, the selection criteria narrowed, leaving barely a soul over 30, and it’s a rare thing to find a housemate free from a little ink or without heaving knockers bound for the inner pages of Zoo or FHM.
+But as is inevitable with these things, interest eventually waned, the selection criteria narrowed, leaving barely a soul over 30, and it’s a rare thing to find a housemate free from a little ink or without heaving knockers bound for the inner pages of Zoo or FHM.